DTIL Straddle Strategy

 - What is the breakeven for a DTIL straddle?

-- The breakeven for the DTIL straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the DTIL straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DTIL market-implied 1-standard-deviation expected move is approximately 79.41%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DTIL market-implied 1-standard-deviation expected move in the same options snapshot is approximately 74.94%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 - When should you consider a straddle on DTIL?